Brain Injury, Sleep and Cognition - Untangling the long term Impact of childhood TBI

 Who we are

-Our interdisciplinary team includes psychologists, paediatric neurologists, and researchers with expertise in neurodevelopment, brain injury, sleep and child cognition.
+The BISCUIT Study is led by Queen Mary University of London, in collaboration with Barts Health NHS Trust and University College London.
+Our interdisciplinary team includes psychologists, paediatric neurologists, and researchers with expertise in neurodevelopment, brain injury, sleep, and child cognition.